orviwan/OpenGlassesFirmware/client/README.md

 - Connects to the "OpenGlass" BLE device.
 - Requests a single photo capture.
 - Receives the JPEG image data in chunks.
-- Verifies the image integrity using a CRC32 checksum that is compatible with the ESP32's hardware implementation.
+- Performs basic validation of the received data to ensure it starts and ends with JPEG markers.
-- Saves the final image as `received_photo.jpg`.
+- Saves the final image with a timestamp (e.g., `photo_20250621_143000.jpg`).
+- Displays detailed performance metrics after each transfer (scan time, connect time, download time, speed).

 ## Requirements
 - Python 3.7+